ayiysenmyth/DataScience/README.md

 # DataScience
-Repository for playing with data science iniatives
+Repository for playing with data science initiatives